-Each course has been designed by experts in their field, is self-paced and packed with valuable information, reflective activities, and resources for service providers.
-We are currently seeking continuing education credit for each course from various credentialing agencies.
+Each course has been designed by experts in their field, is self-paced, and packed with valuable information, reflective activities, and resources for service providers.
+1.5 continuing education credits are available for each course from various credentialing agencies.

 Introduction to Social Justice Lenses for Family Well-Being